-An individual study plan is to be established for each doctoral student which shall give details of financing, supervision, courses, thesis-related work, etc. For a degree of doctor to be awarded, the studies shall entail 240 credits.
-A doctoral student who is admitted for third-cycle studies that are to conclude with a doctoral degree can, if he/she so wishes, study for a licentiate degree as an intermediate goal.
+An individual study plan is to be established for each licentiate student which shall give details of financing, supervision, courses, thesis-related work, etc. For a degree of licentiate to be awarded, the studies shall entail 120 credits.

-Studies at third-cycle level that are to be concluded with a doctoral degree shall comprise a net study period of four years and consist of a course component of 70-100 credits and a doctoral thesis of 140-170 credits.
+Studies at third-cycle level that are to be concluded with a licentiate degree shall comprise a net study period of two years and consist of a course component of 40-60 credits and an academic thesis of 60-80 credits.